devzendo/transputer-macro-assembler/README.md

 MASM 6 is a fine product; I wish Microsoft would make old systems freely available via some legitimate archive... but this is not likely.

-I tried assembling it with JWasm, the open source version of the Watcom assembler, but this had issues with relocation and endianness.
+I tried assembling eForth with JWasm, the open source version of the Watcom assembler, but this had issues with relocation and endianness.
 Yes, I could have investigated this and submitted patches... but what is required for this project is not complex, and does not need an x86 assembler just acting as a macro